rashardhinds/RIEPSScript/README.md

 # RIEPSScript

-This script was created by Rashard Hinds in November, 2015 using JQuery, CasperJs, PhantomJs to do scraping on server
+This script was created by Rashard Hinds in November, 2015 using JQuery, CasperJs (https://github.com/n1k0/casperjs), PhantomJs (https://github.com/Medium/phantomjs) to do scraping on server

 Script was able to successfully scrape over 40 tasks, zip and email a link to a student within 5 minutes.